abarichello/bfheroesFesl/README.md

             </attributes>
         </product>
     </products>
     ```

-## Theater
-The 3rd type of connection is the Theater connection and runs over TCP and UDP.
-The ports can be found inside the Readme.txt inside the original files
-A seperate set of  sockets is made for the game servers and the game clients.
-The Theater network address and port is received by the game server/client through the FESL Hello message.

-Packets received or sent from the UDP port are decoded/encoded using the "gamespy XOR"

 ### Generating a BF2Random

 A BF2Random of length `n` consists of `n` characters chosen randomly from the following string:
 `0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ][`
 ```
+Theater Protocol
+## Theater
+The 3rd type of connection is the Theater connection and runs over TCP and UDP The ports can be found inside the Readme.txt inside the original files A set of sockets is used by gameServer.exe and the gameClient.exe Packets received or sent from the UDP port are decoded/encoded using the "gamespy XOR"

 Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.
 Non-profit, educational or personal use tips the balance in favor of fair use.